Skip to article frontmatterSkip to article content

 Sucrose ACSF

-Sucrose ACSF has all or some of the Na+ replaced with sucrose.
-The sucrose is primarily used to keep the osmolarity the same when the Na+ is removed.
-Sucrose ACSF can be used for perfusion, cutting and recovery, but not for holding or recording ACSF.
+Sucrose ACSF has all or some of the NaCl is replaced with sucrose.
+The recipe here replaces all the NaCl with sucrose but I have seen as little as 32 mM of NaCl replaced with sucrose (64 mM).
+The sucrose is primarily used to keep the osmolarity the same when the NaCl is removed.
+Remember to keep the osmolarity the same you need to add about 2 mM of sucrose for every 1 mM of NaCl you leave out.
+Sucrose ACSF seems to be used primarily for cutting, but not for holding or recording ACSF.
 Sucrose was the traditional choice for cutting tissue in.
 Many labs have switched over to NMDG or choline based ACSF.

 Loading...